BongweKE/monty/README.md

 - Automate measurment size of file in case we have long bytecode files instead of using random sizes
 - Correct and follow Valgrind errors in `strtok`
+- Create more functions to handle different operations